 Surratt fits a mold, and he plays to that mold very well.
 He’s a boundary receiver with excellent contested catch ability.
 Unfortunately, aside from that, Surratt’s NFL Draft profile is relatively incomplete.
 Surratt visibly lacks elite speed and twitch.
 He sometimes brings good suddenness out of pure urgency, but he’s simply not an incredibly amped-up athlete.

-Surratt’s speed, which should come in around 4.6, prevents him from gaining separation downfield.
+Surratt’s speed — he ran a 4.7 at his pro day — prevents him from gaining separation downfield.
 The Wake Forest wide receiver also lacks the quickness to earn consistent space when route running.
 At times, he makes an effort to gain separation, but he also rounds his routes on occasion.
 That only compounds his problem with separation.

 Most of Surratt’s production is going to come at the catch point.
 He doesn’t have the suddenness to create space before the catch, and after the catch, he’s not incredibly dynamic, either.
 Surratt’s status as an alpha on the boundary is strong, and he has the toughness to occasionally grind out yards.
 Nevertheless, his athletic profile naturally limits his versatility.